Megatrend University: 2015–2024

 As of 2019, Megatrend reported 3,526 enrolled students.
 In November 2019, Megatrend's founder and owner Mića Jovanović stated that Megatrend was sold for 56.1 million euros to Dejan Đorđević, who leads an undisclosed German fund consortium which Jovanović said he was not sure actually existed.
+As of 2022–23 academic year, Megatrend had a total of 439 enrolled students, making it a university with the least number of enrolled students in Serbia.
+In September 2024, the Ministry of Education of Serbia revoked license to operate to the Megatrend University.

 Organization

-As of 2019, Megatrend's website stated it had 8 departments, a virtual campus, and 4 outposts in other cities:
+As of 2022–23 academic year, Megatrend consisted of 8 faculties, a virtual campus, and 4 outposts in other cities: